College is starting to feel like too much...

 So, how do you deal with this anxiety, perfectionism, and stress in college?

-You build tools, you take time to relax, and you think about meeting with someone else who has been there.
+You build tools, you take time to relax, and you think about meeting with someone who gets it.
+I help you dig in to what’s underneath the stress, and we build up a coping skills plan to get you back on track.

-Counseling helps you feel less stress about college.
+Counseling helps you feel less stress about college - even when you're on the fence about it.

 Sometimes, just having someone listen is helpful.
 Depending on your needs, we can work on building coping skills, identifying thoughts and emotions you experience, and really dig in to what is underneath your stress.